 Four years after adopting the 2030 Agenda, local and regional governments met in the United Nations to showcase results on the implementation of the SDGs and to promote synergies to address the climate challenge.

 On 24 September, the second edition of the Local and Regional Governments’ Forum (LRGF) took place in New York, within the framework of the first UN SDG Summit.
 Under the auspices of the UN General Assembly, the two-day summit was convened to follow up and comprehensively review progress in the implementation of the 17 Sustainable Development Goals (SDGs).

 Barcelona, Kazan, La Paz, Montevideo, Nouakchott, Surabaya, and Tunis took the stage during the second LRGF.
 The three-hour event, co-organized by the Global Taskforce of Local and Regional Governments, UN DESA, UN-Habitat, and Local 2030, served to:

 - make visible the need to act locally to address SDG 13: Take urgent action to combat climate change and its impacts;

 - showcase practices on implementing the 2030 agenda at local level; and,

 - agree on commitments for accelerated SDG implementation.

 "This Forum is relevant not only to listen to cities and regions, but also to focus on the implementation of global agendas.
-Dialogue of all spheres of governments is crucial, and this Forum is a renewed space for such dialogue.", said the Executive Director of UN-Habitat.
+Dialogue between all spheres of governments is crucial, and this Forum is a renewed space for such dialogue.", announced the Executive Director of UN-Habitat.

 The LRGF resulted in the adoption of the Statement of the organized constituency of the local and regional governments at the occasion of the SDG Summit.